A Risk Management Guide for Household Employers

 • Obtain workers’ compensation and employment practices insurance.

-Many states require you to carry workers’ compensation insurance.
-Even if your state doesn’t have those requirements, we recommend you obtain the proper coverage so employees are protected in the event they are injured on the job.
+Many states require you to carry workers’ compensation insurance, but if your state does not. we recommend you obtain the proper coverage, so employees are protected if injured on the job.
 Consider adding employment practices coverage to the basic workers’ comp policy to assist with liability from claims regarding discrimination, sexual harassment, and other workplace violations.
-Any workers who spend time on a boat or even on a dock may need special maritime workers compensation coverage, so ask your broker about proper coverage options.
+Workers who spend time on a boat or even on a dock may need special maritime workers’ compensation coverage, so speak with your broker.

 • Consider employee crime coverage.

 With your broker, explore whether you need a separate policy to cover cases of employee theft.
 This is usually obtained when staffers deal with finances or regularly handle your valuables.
-Some family cyber insurance policies will include coverage for computer theft by employees and other digital attacks.
+Some family cyber insurance policies will cover computer theft by employees and other digital attacks.

 Step 5: Terminate relationships carefully